LaurieRhodes/PUBLIC-adx-basic/README.md

 ## Overview

-This repository provides a complete solution for deploying and configuring an Azure Data Explorer (ADX) cluster designed specifically for security log centralization, aligned with Microsoft's Advanced Security Information Model (ASIM) schema.
+This repository provides a complete solution for deploying and configuring an Azure Data Explorer (ADX) cluster designed specifically for security log centralisation, aligned with Microsoft's Advanced Security Information Model (ASIM) schema.
 The project serves as a reference implementation for organizations seeking to build a scalable, cost-effective security data lake using Azure Data Explorer.

 Azure Data Explorer provides an ideal foundation for security data retention with: